peteoyhh/2025Fall_projects/README.md

 **Experiment 1 Results (2v2 configuration: 2 test players vs 2 neutral players):**

 1. **Relative Advantage:** The profit comparison plot shows the relative advantage between defensive and aggressive strategies.
 Positive values indicate DEF advantage, negative values indicate AGG advantage.
+We can see that the defensive players are winning more profits than the aggressive players.
    ![profit comparison](plots/experiment_1/profit_comparison.png)

-2. **Win Rate:** Our simulation results clearly indicate that the defensive strategy is more successful in achieving victory.
-We found that the win rate for defensive players was significantly higher than that of aggressive players.
-In this simulated environment, adopting a defensive approach (focusing on stability and minimizing risk) strongly correlated with a higher frequency of winning rounds.
+2. **Win Rate:** Our simulation results clearly indicate that the defensive strategy is more effective at achieving victories.
+The win rate for defensive players is significantly higher than that of aggressive players.
+This is likely because defensive players favor lower-risk opportunities, allowing them to win more quickly and consistently than aggressive players.
+In this simulated environment, adopting a defensive approach—focused on stability and risk minimization—strongly correlates with a higher frequency of winning rounds.
    ![win_rate comparison](plots/experiment_1/win_rate_comparison.png)

-3. **Fan Distribution:** The fan distribution plot shows the frequency of wins at different fan values for each strategy.
-The title includes the total number of wins (strategy takers + neutral players).
-The plot reveals key distinctions in how each strategy achieves wins across different fan values.
+3. **Fan Distribution:** The fan distribution plot illustrates the frequency of wins at different fan values for each strategy, with the title indicating the total number of wins (strategy takers plus neutral players).
+The plot highlights key differences in how each strategy achieves victories across fan values.
+From this plot, we observe that defensive players—who typically avoid high-risk moves to claim a win—still outperform aggressive players overall.
+Notably, there are even instances where defensive players win with five fan values.
+We believe this occurs when defensive players begin the game with a high–fan-value tile combination, allowing them to secure a strong win without taking additional risks.
    ![fan distribution](plots/experiment_1/fan_distribution.png)

 **H2:**